-First stop of the day was Winchcombe, a 35-minute journey from our hotel.
+First stop of our weekend in the Cotswolds was Winchcombe, a 35-minute journey from our hotel.

 We parked up on the side of the road – free for an hour – and headed off into the unknown.
 We hadn’t done the most research for this trip and so were in Winchcombe to find out what to do first hand.

 – Visiting the Cotswolds by car is definitely the best way to get around

 So after walking through the cute streets, shop and houses of Winchcombe, we walked up the path to the star attraction.
 Unfortunately it was £17 each to get in, and we only had an hour on the car, so after the nice walk, we decided to turn back.